10p-freddo/fruitstrap/README.md

 ## Usage

 	Usage: ./ios-deploy [OPTION]...
 	  -d, --debug                  launch the app in GDB after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
-      -g, --gdbargs <args>         extra arguments to pass to GDB when starting the debugger -x, --gdbexec <file>         GDB commands script file -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -v, --verbose                enable verbose output
+	  -g, --gdbargs <args>         extra arguments to pass to GDB when starting the debugger -x, --gdbexec <file>         GDB commands script file -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
 	  -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -1, --bundle_id <bundle id>  specify bundle id for list and upload -l, --list                   list files
 	  -o, --upload <file>          upload file
 	  -2, --to <target pathname>	use together with upload file. specify target for upload -V, --version                print the executable version

 ## Demo

 * The included demo.app represents the minimum required to get code running on iOS.